glygener/glycositeminer/README.md

 ## Step-2: making and integratig entities
 The following commands will make various entity type files under "/path/to/data/entities/" and integrate them under "/path/to/data/integrated/".
 The second command should be executed after the first finishes.
+There are 9311 such interated entity files and one can parse the objects in these files and find 5424 "match sites" as described in the paper.
 ```
 docker exec -t running_glycositeminer python make-entities.py
 docker exec -t running_glycositeminer python integrate-entities.py
 ```

 ## Step-3: creating labeled samples
-Out of the integrated entities under "/path/to/data/integrated/", the command given below will generate labeled samples and save them in "/path/to/data/samples/samples_labeled.csv".
+Out of the 5424 "match sites" contained in the integrated entity files under "/path/to/data/integrated/", the command given below will generate labeled samples and save them in "/path/to/data/samples/samples_labeled.csv".
 As reportd in the paper, this file will contain 872 positive and 354 negative samples.
+The criteria for labeling these samples is described in the paper.
 ```
 docker exec -t running_glycositeminer python make-labeled-samples.py
 ```